 This ability determines the distance a character may leap in a single exchange.
 Intensity 1 through 5 limits a character's jumping ability to close combat range, while 6 through 10 raises it to near missile distance, 11 through 15 extends it to far missile distance, 16 through 20 raises it to artillery distance, 21 through 25 boosts it to visual distance, and higher allows one to leap beyond visual distance.

 Maintaining one's maximum movement speed, or even performing any other exertion for long periods of time, raises the grim specter of exhaustion.
 Any character can exert themselves for a number of exchanges equal to their Strength score, at which point they must either rest or pass an easy difficulty Strength action.
-If this action succeeds, the character may continue doing whatever it was they were doing.
+If this action succeeds, the character may continue doing whatever it is they were doing.